GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Basics
 ^^^^^^

-One of the following functions is defining the main characterization of the
+One of the following functions defines the main characterization of the
 variogram:

 - ``variogram`` : The variogram of the model given by